talon-one/talon_go/docs/RollbackDeductedLoyaltyPointsEffectProps.md

 `func (o *RollbackDeductedLoyaltyPointsEffectProps) SetExpiryDate(v time.Time)`

 SetExpiryDate gets a reference to the given time.Time and assigns it to the ExpiryDate field.

+### GetTransactionUUID

+`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetTransactionUUID() string`

+GetTransactionUUID returns the TransactionUUID field if non-nil, zero value otherwise.

+### GetTransactionUUIDOk

+`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetTransactionUUIDOk() (string, bool)`

+GetTransactionUUIDOk returns a tuple with the TransactionUUID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTransactionUUID

+`func (o *RollbackDeductedLoyaltyPointsEffectProps) HasTransactionUUID() bool`

+HasTransactionUUID returns a boolean if a field has been set.

+### SetTransactionUUID

+`func (o *RollbackDeductedLoyaltyPointsEffectProps) SetTransactionUUID(v string)`

+SetTransactionUUID gets a reference to the given string and assigns it to the TransactionUUID field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)